labs-solo/canopy-docs/website/docs/directional-automated-liquidity-explained/additional-resources.md

    _[Link to Security Section](../autonomous-system-aegis-contract/security-measures-and-audits)_

 4. **DeFi Risk Management Guide**:
-   An essential guide to understanding risk management in DeFi and how Canopy’s D-AMM mitigates some of the most common risks.
+   An essential guide to understanding risk management in DeFi and how Canopy’s Directional Liquidity mitigates some of the most common risks.
    _[Link to Risk Management Guide](#)_

 ---